Bereket: Geography

 The city is located on the westernmost foothills of the Kopetdag mountains, called Kyurendag, on the edge of the Karakum deserts. he maximum height of the Kyurendag ridge is 968 m.
 The vegetation of the ridge is quite poor and is represented primarily by species of desert flora: sagebrush, semi-desert and dry steppe and rocky outcroppings.
 Soils are grey soils.
 One can occasionally find juniper trees, single or large groups of tamarisk and small shrubs.

 Wildlife in recent years has become greatly impoverished.
 Ungulates are few in number.
 Argali sheep are seen occasionally, as are bezoar goats, wild boar, and gazelles.
-Predators includewolves, jackals, foxes, and hyenas.
+Predators include wolves, jackals, foxes, and hyenas.
 Among birds klik are rarely seen and stone curlews and jacks very rarely.
 Reptile species are represented by the steppe tortoise, monitor lizard, boa, agam, etc.

 The major source of water for irrigation is the Karakum Canal, which runs dry near Bereket and delivers water to points west via a pipeline.